-When the NANC system is stimulated nitrogen oxide (NO) is released within the smooth muscle cells of the penis.
+When the NANC system is stimulated, nitrogen oxide (NO) is released within the smooth muscle cells of the penis.
 The NO is converted from L-Arginine by nitrogen oxide synthase, which in turn increases the production of cyclic guanosine monophosphate (cGMP). cGMP decreases the intracellular concentration of the calcium ions (Ca2+) that are essential for muscle contraction.
-In this case, the Ca2+ is decreased and smooth muscle relaxes, allowing blood flow to the penis and expansion.
+In this case, the Ca2+ is decreased and smooth muscle relaxes, allowing blood flow to the penis causing expansion.

 cGMP is broken down by phosphodiesterase type 5 (PDE5).
 When this occurs the Ca2+ increases in concentration in the cell, resulting in contraction of the smooth muscle cells and detumescence.
 Sildenafil ('Viagra') is a PDE5 inhibitor, and allows for erections to be maintained in response to stumuli.
-It will not initiate an erection.
+Although in itself, It will not initiate an erection.

 When the sympathetic fibres are stimulated, noradrenaline (NA) is released from the nerve terminal.
 This activates alpha-1-adrenergic receptors to produce contraction of the smooth muscle of both the vasculature and the corpora cavernosum.
 This causes detumescence of the penis.